wpf0221/Getting_and_cleaning_data/code book.md

 Each record has the variables with the following labels:
 Subject: an identifier of the subject who carried out the experiment.
 Its range is from 1 to 30.
 Activity: activities performed by the subjects (volunteers) Feature labels: the rest labels are all feature labels.
 The value is calculated as the average of each feature variable for each activity and each subject.
+Features are normalized and bounded within [-1,1].
 The details of the feature variables are explained below:

 The features selected come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 'Time' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.